cm718/tandelorianforest/README.md

 ## 🚘 What is running under the hood?

-- This site was created with the [React](https://www.reactjs.org).
+- This site was created with the [React 16.12.0](https://www.reactjs.org).
 This framework is a component-based JavaScript library used to build user interfaces.

+- Built using [Node](https://www.nodejs.org).
+If you want to run this locally please use a minimum version of 10.14.1.

-- For styling I used [Tailwind](https://www.tailwindcss.com) which is a utility-first CSS framework.
+- For styling I used [Tailwind 1.1.4](https://www.tailwindcss.com) which is a utility-first CSS framework.
 According to their own site: "Most CSS frameworks do too much."
 Instead Tailwind supplies low-level utility classes and lets you code the rest.

-- To ensure consistency across the application [Prettier](https://prettier.io/) was used for code formatting.
+- To ensure consistency across the application [Prettier 1.19.1](https://prettier.io/) was used for code formatting.

-- This site was spun up using [Gatsby](https://www.gatsbyjs.org/) and many of the dependencies will be related to their default dependencies.
+- This site was spun up using [Gatsby 2.18.8](https://www.gatsbyjs.org/) and many of the dependencies will be related to their default dependencies.

 Here is a quick look at the top-level files and directories you'll see in this application.